troclaux/notes/aws.md

   - durable: 11 9s (99.999999999%) durability

 - versioning (not enabled by default): option to retain multiple versions of objects
+- doesn't encrypt data at rest by default, aws provides encryption tools, but customers must use and configure them properly
+- server-side encryption is enabled by default (instead of client-side encryption)
+  - client-side encryption: data is encrypted on the client (user's) side before it is sent to the server
+  - server-side encryption: data is encrypted by the server after it is uploaded and decrypted before it is served back to the client
 - S3 Transfer Acceleration: enables fast, secure transfers of files over long distances between your client and S3 bucket
   - leverages cloudfront's globally distributed edge locations
 - there are no real folders
 - max object size is 5 TB
   - if file is bigger than 5 TB, upload is segmented into multiple parts

-- server-side encryption is enabled by default (instead of client-side encryption)
 - you can enable public access with an S3 bucket policy
 - to give user access to S3, use IAM policy to give access
 - to give access to an EC2 instance, always use EC2 instance roles with IAM permissions